Differences between Securities and commercial papers as per Kuwait legislations

 2-3 Units of investment funds

-Investment funds are considered investment instruments that grant individuals – who do not have the ability to directly manage their investments – the opportunity to participate in the financial global or local markets.
-The concept of investment funds represents simply a large number of investors are combining their resources and managing it by specialized financial institutions to achieve the benefits that cannot be achieved individually.
-Investment managers have the experience which ensures the achievement of higher returns compared to returns that could be achieved if the investor solely has run their own funds especially in markets they little information about.
+Investment managers have the experience that ensures the achievement of higher returns compared to returns that could be achieved if the investor solely has run their own funds, especially in markets they have little information about.
 In addition, consolidating the funds in one investment fund will lead to reducing the investors’ administrative burden, as well as reducing the risks to which the individual investor may be exposed in the financial markets.

 Investment Fund is an independent commercial entity managed by the fund manager and is divided into units.
-Each unit holder is treated as a shareholder stock in companies within permitted by the articles of association of the Fund.
+Each unit holder is treated as a shareholder stock in companies permitted by the articles of association of the Fund.

-Investment funds are diversified into several types as per marketability of units issued by such funds.
-This type is also divided into two types.
-There are a closed investment funds, which indicates that a limited number of individuals have established these funds and it belongs to a certain category of investors.
-In addition we have open-ended investment funds where it can accept any individual wishes to invest with entry and exit at any time.
-Also there is another type of investment funds which are formed on an ad hoc basis which consist of money market funds in addition to ordinary equity funds and bond funds, balanced funds, which are also known as diversified funds.
-Further specialized investment funds, which includes certain industries of the banks sector or chemical industries etc. There is another type of investment funds, which are defined by objective and the last type is Islamic investment funds.
+In addition, we have open-ended investment funds where it can accept any individual who wishes to invest with entry and exit at any time.
+Also, there is another type of investment fund, which is formed on an ad hoc basis, which consists of money market funds in addition to ordinary equity funds and bond funds, balanced funds, which are also known as diversified funds.
+Further specialized investment funds, which include certain industries of the banks sector or chemical industries, etc. There is another type of investment fund, which is defined by objective, and the last type is Islamic investment funds.

-Investment funds by marketability of units
+Investment funds by the marketability of units

-It is a fund with a defined capital and its units may not be redeemed until the end of Fund duration.
+1. Closed-ended investment funds:It is a fund with a defined capital, and its units may not be redeemed until the end of the Fund duration.
 The fund’s capital may increased or reduced as determined by its articles of association.

-It is a fund with a variable capital that may be increased by issuing new investment units or may be reduced by redeeming some of its units during the period specified within its articles of association.
+2. Open-ended investment fundsIt is a fund with a variable capital that may be increased by issuing new investment units or may be reduced by redeeming some of its units during the period specified within its articles of association.

 Investment funds by offering